Cestersover

 Cestersover is a deserted village in Warwickshire, England, now in the civil parish of Pailton.

 History

 It was a hamlet of Monks Kirby and was site of a watermill, a sizeable village and a chapel.
 The manor of Cestersover was held by the Waver (or Wara) family from at least the Norman Conquest; and the name of the village derives from Thester Wara (meaning "the Eastern" Wara).

 The village was abandoned around 1467 when Henry Waver, who had made his fortune as a London draper (and was appointed a Sheriff of London) was granted permission to rebuild the ancient manor with turrets and crenelations and to enclose 500 acres of land.

+The Waver family of Cestersover may be the related that which gave their name to Wavers Marston near Solihull.
+In 1325 Thomas le Tailor of Wavers Marston was pardoned by the King after killing Ralph Golding of Cestersover.

 Current state

 Today, remains of a moat and parts of the old manor are visible.